RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 ### Restart zygote

-On a small number of devices, zygote starts Magisk file replacement, so Riru won't work.
+On a small number of devices, zygote starts early than Magisk file replacement, so Riru won't work.
 We provide a "restart zygote module" a temporary solution.

 This module will restart zygote in the late_start service script provided by Magisk.